VeriEquivBench: An Equivalence Score for Ground-Truth-Free Evaluation of Formally Verifiable Code: Introduction

 \underline{\textbf{Contribution 3.}} We conduct a concrete evaluation of state-of-the-art LLMs, where VeriEquivBench serves as a testbed for these models to explore and extend the reasoning abilities on complex problems, beyond human-annotated data \citep{silver2021reward,YXLA2024-gsm1,Shojaee2025}.
+Instead of requiring users to validate the intention satisfaction, we use Claude-4 as a judge \citep{wang2025mcts}.
 Our evaluation highlights the profound difficulty of this task and the effectiveness of our benchmark.
-The best-performing model, Claude-4-sonnet, which solves $75.81\%$ of the problems in CloverBench, succeeds on only $4.83\%$ of our data, even with a pass@4 metric.
-Given this poor performance, and following prior work \citep{DafnyBench,yan2025re}, we include two simpler auxiliary tasks to scaffold the problem: (1) infilling the necessary clauses to complete a given specification, and (2) generating a specification from provided Dafny code.
-To facilitate future research, we establish baselines for both tasks using reinforcement learning.
+The best-performing model, Claude-4-sonnet, which solves $75.81\%$ of the problems on CloverBench, fails on all instances in our dataset, even under the pass@4 evaluation metric.
+This highlights the limited capacity of current models to carry out reliable formal reasoning on complex algorithmic tasks.